MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex02_Sensitivity_Labels.md

 ## Task 1 – Enable support for sensitivity labels in SharePoint and OneDrive

-In this task, you'll install the necessary modules and enable support for sensitivity labels on your tenant.
-This is needed for the optional task of applying sensitivity labels later in this exercise.
+In this task, you'll enable co-authoring for sensitivity labels, which also enables sensitivity labels for files in SharePoint and OneDrive.

-1. In the desktop, open an elevated PowerShell window by right clicking the Windows button in the task bar, then select **Terminal (Admin)**.

-1. Confirm the **User Account Control** window with **Yes**.

-1. Run the **Install-Module** cmdlet to install the latest MS Online PowerShell module version:

-    ```powershell
-    Install-Module -Name MSOnline
-    ```

-1. Confirm the Nuget security dialog and the Untrusted repository security dialog with **Y** for Yes and press Enter.
-This might take a while to complete processing.

-1. Run the **Install-Module** cmdlet to install the latest SharePoint Online PowerShell module version:

-    ```powershell
-    Install-Module -Name Microsoft.Online.SharePoint.PowerShell
-    ```

-1. Confirm the Untrusted repository security dialog with **Y** for Yes and press Enter.

-1. Run the **Connect-MsolService** to connect to the MS Online service:

-    ```powershell
-    Connect-MsolService
-    ```

-1. In the **Sign into your account** form, sign in as the user you selected as the **Compliance Administrator** in a previous exercise.

-1. After signing in, navigate back to the terminal window.

-1. Run the **Get-Msoldomain** cmdlet and save the domain as a variable:

-    ```powershell
-    $domain = get-msoldomain
-    ```

-1. Use the _$domain_ variable created in the previous step to create a new variable for _$adminurl_:

-    ```powershell
-    $adminurl = "https://" + $domain.Name.split('.')[0] + "-admin.sharepoint.com"
-    ```

-1. Run the **Connect-SPOService** cmdlet using the _$adminurl_ variable created in the previous step:

-    ```powershell
-    Connect-SPOService -url $adminurl
-    ```

-1. In the **Sign into your account** form, sign in as the **Global Administrator**.

-1. After signing in, navigate back to the terminal window.
+1. Open **Microsoft Edge**, then navigate to `https://purview.microsoft.com`.

+1. In the left navigation, select **Settings** > **Information Protection**.

+1. On the **Information Protection settings** ensure you're on the **Co-authoring for files with sensitivity labels** tab.

-1. Run the **Set-SPOTenant** cmdlet to enable support for sensitivity labels:
+1. Select the checkbox for **Turn on co-authoring for files with sensitivity labels**.

-    ```powershell
-    Set-SPOTenant -EnableAIPIntegration $true
-    ```

-1. Confirm the changes with **Y** for Yes and press Enter.

-1. Close the PowerShell window.
+1. Select **Apply** at the bottom of the screen.

-You have successfully enabled support for sensitivity labels for Teams and SharePoint sites.
+You have successfully enabled support for sensitivity labels for files in SharePoint and OneDrive.

 ## Task 2 – Create sensitivity labels